Nuclear fallout: Effects on the environment

 In the event of a large-scale nuclear exchange, the effects would be drastic on the environment as well as directly to the human population.
 Within direct blast zones everything would be vaporized and destroyed.
 Cities damaged but not completely destroyed would lose their water system due to the loss of power and supply lines rupturing.
 Within the local nuclear fallout pattern suburban areas' water supplies would become extremely contaminated.
 At this point stored water would be the only safe water to use.
 All surface water within the fallout would be contaminated by falling fission products.

 Within the first few months of the nuclear exchange the nuclear fallout will continue to develop and detriment the environment.
 Dust, smoke, and radioactive particles will fall hundreds of kilometers downwind of the explosion point and pollute surface water supplies.
-Iodine-131 would be the dominant fission product within the first few months, and in the months following the dominant fission product would be strontium-90.
+Iodine-131 would be the dominant fission product within the first few weeks, and in the months following the dominant fission product would be strontium-90.
 These fission products would remain in the fallout dust, resulting in rivers, lakes, sediments, and soils being contaminated with the fallout.

 Rural areas' water supplies would be slightly less polluted by fission particles in intermediate and long-term fallout than cities and suburban areas.
 Without additional contamination, the lakes, reservoirs, rivers, and runoff would be gradually less contaminated as water continued to flow through its system.

 Groundwater supplies such as aquifers would however remain unpolluted initially in the event of a nuclear fallout.
 Over time the groundwater could become contaminated with fallout particles, and would remain contaminated for over 10 years after a nuclear engagement.
 It would take hundreds or thousands of years for an aquifer to become completely pure.
 Groundwater would still be safer than surface water supplies and would need to be consumed in smaller doses.
 Long term, cesium-137 and strontium-90 would be the major radionuclides affecting the fresh water supplies.

 The dangers of nuclear fallout do not stop at increased risks of cancer and radiation sickness, but also include the presence of radionuclides in human organs from food.
 A fallout event would leave fission particles in the soil for animals to consume, followed by humans.
 Radioactively contaminated milk, meat, fish, vegetables, grains and other food would all be dangerous because of fallout.